raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 set to `false` and compiled before uploading to your GitHub site!

 The `styles` object contains all the styling information for the site.
-Most of them are very self explanitory as they are named similar to the CSS properties.
+Most of them are very self explanatory as they are named similar to the CSS properties.
 If the `showSideBar` variable is set to true, the side bar will be visible on the left side if `sideBarLeft` is true.
 It'll be on the right if `sideBarLeft` is false.
 If `showSideBar` is false, then no side bars will be shown and the content area will take the full with under the header.